Book cover

 Above 4,664.68 27.5%

-Boundary Value Analysis is a complementary technique that recommends testing also with the boundary values of each equivalence class and with the values that precede or succeed such boundaries.
-The reason is that bugs are often caused by inappropriately handling boundary conditions.
-Thus, in our example, for the first salary range, we should also test with these values:
+Boundary Value Analysis is a complementary technique that recommends testing with the boundary values of each equivalence class and with the values that immediately precede or succeed such boundaries.
+This approach is based on the observation that bugs are often caused by incorrect handling of boundary conditions.
+For example, in our income tax calculation function, we should test the first salary range with these values:

-However, as the reader might be wondering, it is not always straightforward to define the equivalence classes for the input domain of a function.
-That is, not all functions are organized into well-defined input ranges like those in our example.
+It’s worth noting that it is not always straightforward to define equivalence classes for a function input domain.
+In fact, not all functions have input domains organized into well-defined ranges like those in our example.

-To conclude, we would like to comment that exhaustive testing, essentially, testing a program with all possible inputs, in practice, is impossible, even for small programs.
-For example, even a function with only two integer parameters can take years to be tested with all possible pairs of integers.
-Random tests, where the test data is chosen randomly, are also not sufficient, in most cases.
-The reason is that we may select values from the same equivalence class, which is redundant.
-Meanwhile, other equivalence classes might be left untested.
+To conclude, it’s important to note that exhaustive testing—testing a program with all possible inputs—is, in practice, infeasible, even for small programs.
+For example, a function with only two integer parameters could take years to test with all possible pairs of integers.
+Random testing, where the test data is chosen randomly, is also often inadequate.
+This is because random selection may choose values from the same equivalence class, which is redundant.
+Meanwhile, other classes might remain untested.

 8.10.3 Acceptance Tests

-These are tests carried out by the customers, using their data.
-The results will determine whether or not the customers agree with the implemented software.
-If they agree, the system can be put into production.
-If they do not, the necessary adjustments need to be made.
-For example, when using agile methods, a user story is only considered finished after it passes the acceptance tests defined and conducted by the Product Owner.
+These are tests carried out by the customers, using their own data.
+The results determine whether or not the customers will accept the implemented software.
+If they do, the system can be put into production.
+If they do not, necessary adjustments must be made.
+In agile methodologies, for example, a user story is only considered complete after it passes the acceptance tests defined and conducted by the Product Owner.

-Acceptance tests have two characteristics that distinguish them from the tests we’ve studied earlier in this chapter.
-First, they are usually manual tests, carried out by the customers or their representatives.
+Acceptance tests have two characteristics that distinguish them from the tests discussed earlier in this chapter.
+First, they are typically manual tests, carried out by the customers or their representatives.
 Second, they are not exclusively a verification activity (as with the previous tests), but also a software validation activity.
-As we studied in Chapter 1, verification tests if we’ve implemented the software correctly, that is, in line with its specification.
-Meanwhile, validation tests if we’ve implemented the correct software, that is, the one requested and required by the customers.
+As we learned in Chapter 1, verification checks if we’ve implemented the software correctly, that is, in line with its specification.
+In contrast, validation checks if we’ve implemented the right software, that is, the one that meets the actual needs of the customers.

 Acceptance tests are commonly divided into two main types.
-Alpha tests are conducted with customers, but in a controlled environment, such as the developer’s machine.
-If the system passes such tests, a test with a larger customer group can be undertaken, this time no longer in a controlled environment.
-These tests are referred to as beta tests.
+Alpha tests are conducted with customers, but in a controlled environment, such as the developer’s workstation.
+If the system passes these tests, a test with a larger customer group can be conducted, no longer in a controlled environment.
+These latter tests are referred to as beta tests.

 8.10.4 Non-Functional Requirements Testing

-Previous testing strategies checked only functional requirements; therefore, their goal is to find bugs.
-However, it is also possible to perform tests to verify non-functional requirements.
-For example, there are tools that support the execution of performance tests, to check the system’s behavior under some load.
-An e-commerce company can use these tools to simulate the performance of their website during major events, like Black Friday, for instance.
-Usability tests are used to evaluate the system’s user interface and frequently involve the observation of real users using the system.
-Failure tests simulate abnormal events in a system, for example, the failure of some services or even an entire data center.
+The previous testing strategies focused primarily on functional requirements; therefore, their primary goal was to find bugs.
+However, it is also important to perform tests to verify non-functional requirements.
+For example, there are tools that support the execution of performance tests to assess the system’s behavior under specific load conditions.
+An e-commerce company might use these tools to simulate the performance of their website during major events, such as Black Friday or other peak shopping periods.
+Usability tests are used to evaluate the system’s user interface and often involve the observation of real users interacting with the system.
+Failure tests simulate abnormal events in a system, such as the failure of specific services or even an entire data center.

 Bibliography